MonicaVenzor/retail-etl-powerbi/README.md

 ##  ▶️ Reproducibility

-1️⃣ Download or clone the repository
+1️⃣ Download or clone this repository
 2️⃣ Place online_retail_II.xlsx inside /data/raw/
-3️⃣ Run the ETL notebook → /etl/01_etl_retail.ipynb
-4️⃣ Open Retail_Sales_Performance_Dashboard_(2009–2011).pbix in Power BI
+3️⃣ Run /etl/01_etl_retail.ipynb to generate clean CSVs 4️⃣ Open the .pbix file in Power BI Desktop
-5️⃣ Connect to processed CSVs in /data/processed/
+5️⃣ Connect to /data/processed/ for your local paths

 ---